mental health

 Office of the Public Guardian

-The Office of the Public Guardian (OPG) was set up in October 2007 to provide support for the Public Guardian, the Court of Protection and people who lack the capacity to make decisions for themselves.
+The Office of the Public Guardian (OPG) provide supports for the Public Guardian, the Court of Protection and people in England and Wales who lack the capacity to make decisions for themselves.
 The OPG manages a register of Lasting Powers of Attorney, a register of Enduring Powers of Attorney and supervises Deputies appointed by the Court of Protection.
 The site provides information about the work of the OPG and the Court of Protection.
 There is guidance on the Mental Capacity Act 2005 and advice on Lasting Power of Attorney and Enduring Power of Attorney.

 Court Funds Office

-Website of the Court Funds Office, the UK government department responsible for money being paid into and out of the courts, money belonging to people who lack the capacity to make decisions themselves and children who have been awarded damages through civil proceedings.
-The Court Funds Office also provides a banking and investment service for courts in England and Wales.
-The site includes information about the work of the Office, downloadable forms and a glossary.
+Court Funds Office (CFO) page of the UK government website, with contact information and brief guidance about making a complaint.
+The CFO is responsible for money being paid into and out of the courts, money belonging to people who lack the capacity to make decisions themselves and children who have been awarded damages through civil proceedings.
+It also provides a banking and investment service for courts in England and Wales.

 Subscribe to mental health